 By developing and delivering river basin management plans for the Scotland and the cross-border Solway Tweed river basin districts, we set out the measures required to address these pressures and meet the requirements of the European Water Framework Directive.

-Running in parallel with this period is the publication of consultations on the second river basin plans for both the Scotland and Solway Tweed river basin districts which will be published in December 2015.
+The second Scotland and Solway Tweed river basin district plans will be published in December 2015.

 We have a successful track record of protecting and improving the water environment through planned programmes of measures to manage and reduce pressures.